VerisimilitudeX/DNAnalyzer/README.md

   </li>
   <li>High coverage regions
     <ul>
-      <li>Regions of a DNA genome that code for a protein and have a relatively high proportion (45-60% GC-content) of cytosine and guanine nucleotides to the 4 nucleotide bases.
+      <li>Regions of a DNA genome that code for a protein and have a relatively high proportion of guanine and cytosine nucleotides to the 4 nucleotide bases (45-60% GC-content).
         <code>[3]
         </code>
       </li>